shailendrabhandari/IntLevPy/README.md

 # Intermittent Lévy Processes Package

 **Version:** 0.1

 ## Overview

-The **intermittent_levy** package provides tools for simulating and classifying intermittent and Lévy processes.
+The **intermittent_levy** package provides tools for simulating and analyzing intermittent and Lévy processes.
 It includes functions for:

 - **Process Simulation:** Generate synthetic intermittent and Lévy flight trajectories.
 - **Statistical Moments:** Calculate theoretical and empirical moments of trajectories.